bjlkeng/bjlkeng.github.io/source/posts/importance-sampling-and-estimating-marginal-likelihood-in-variational-autoencoders.rst

 of the autoencoder.

 So all the examples I've done up to now have been with images.
-In most images, each pixel is either a greyscale integer from 0 to 255, or an RGB triplet composed of three integers from 0 to 255.
+In most images, each pixel is either a grey-scale integer from 0 to 255, or an RGB triplet composed of three integers from 0 to 255.
 In either case, we *usually* constrain the output layer of the generator network to use a sigmoid with continuous range [0,1].
 This naturally maps to 0 to 255 with scaling but it's not exactly correct because we actually have integers, not a continuous value.
 Moreover, the loss function we apply usually doesn't match the image data.

-For example, for greyscale images, we usually apply a sigmoid output with a binary cross entropy loss (for each pixel).
+For example, for grey-scale images, we usually apply a sigmoid output with a binary cross entropy loss (for each pixel).
 This is not the right assumption because a binary cross entropy loss maps to a Bernoulli (0/1) variable, definitely not the same thing as an integer in the [0,255] range.